Microgrids: Data Center Energy Delivery for a Digital Economy

 In many markets, the demand for electric vehicle (EV) charging is outpacing electrical supply.
 When the overall demand for electricity is too high from charging and other major loads, the grid becomes strained, leading to potential blackouts and challenging outcomes for EV fleets.
 Resiliency will continue to become even more important as vehicle charging and operation are dependent on the electric grid for fuel.

-Improving Energy Solutions for Evolving Digital Infrastructure Power Needs
+White Paper: Improving Energy for Digital Infrastructure

 The electric grid is a dynamic, multi-faceted ecosystem made up of asset owners, manufacturers, service providers, and federal, state, and local government officials.
 Ensuring the grid provides reliable, efficient, and sustainable electricity continues to be a challenge across the entire ecosystem.
 Many of these challenges can be addressed by microgrids which, studies show, offer more resilience and are better for the environment than diesel generators.